 - Final deadline: June 30, 2020

 Some states and schools require you to apply earlier than the federal deadline.
-For example, California’s deadline for many state financial aid programs for the 2020-2021 academic year is of March 2, 2020.
+For example, California’s deadline for many state financial aid programs for the 2022-2023 academic year was March 2, 2022.
 That’s a full year before the last federal deadline.
 Be sure to check your state’s FAFSA deadline.

 You can also contact your school’s financial aid office to check what specific deadlines you’ll need to meet.